 Registering to Databricks

-Firstly, head over to the Databricks webpage, and fill out the sign up form to register for the community edition.
+Firstly, head over to the Databricks webpageopen_in_new, and fill out the sign up form to register for the community edition.
 After receiving a confirmation email from Databricks, click on the "Get started with Community Edition" link at the bottom instead of choosing a cloud provider:

 If you click on a cloud provider, Databricks will create a free-trial account instead of a community-edition account.
 A free-trial account is very different from a community-edition one as you will have to:

 set up your own cloud storage on your provider (e.g. Google Cloud Storage)